Alexix24/geicar/nucleoL476/README.md

 File iks01a2.c/h serve as top level API for accessing sensors

-## GPS RTK [Simple RTK2B]
+## GPS RTK [Simple RTK2B - ZED F9P]

-GPS is accessed via uart2.
-The gnss.c file provides the "ProcessNMEALine" function, which interprets the frames received on UART2 from the GPS.
+GPS is accessed via uart2.\
+The gnss_nmea_parser.c file provides the "ProcessNMEALine" function, which interprets the NMEA frames received on UART2 from the GPS.
 This function updates the global variable `gpsCoords` (latitude, longitude, altitude).
-Latitude and longitude are in decimal degrees, altitude in meters.
+Latitude and longitude are in decimal degrees, altitude in meters.\
+The gnss_ubx_parser.c file provides the "UBX_Parse_Raw_To_NAV_PVT" function, which interprets the UBX-NAV-PVT frames received on UART2 from the GPS.
+This function updates the global variable `ubx_nav_pvt_msg` (hacc,vacc,quality) :
+* hacc is the estimated horizontal accuracy
+* vacc is the estimated vertical accuracy
+* quality is the fix quality :
+  - 0 = No fix
+  - 1 = Autonomous GNSS fix
+  - 2 = Differential GNSS fix
+  - 4 = RTK Fixed
+  - 5 = RTK Float
+  - 6 = Estimated/dead reckoning fix

 ## CAN